-Even people who have never seen any version of Star Trek still know “Beam me up Scotty”, “KHAAAAAAAAAANNNNNNN”, .
+Even people who have never seen any version of Star Trek still know its catchphrases and icons, such as “Beam me up Scotty”, “KHAAAAAAAAAANNNNNNN”, .
 “He’ dead Jim”, “Its life but not as we know it”, “phasers on stun” green women, the fighting music etc.

 Also like the Beatles the original Star Trek series was very up beat and optimistic and preached love and acceptance.

-Doctor Who had horrible monsters that terrified people, scenes of graphic violence like dolls strangling people, the Doctor being drowned etc, that scared the shit out of generations of children.
-It not only provoked controversy but absolutely thrived on it at times.
+Doctor Who had horrible monsters that terrified people, scenes of graphic violence like dolls strangling people, the Doctor being drowned etc, that scared generations of children.
+It not only provoked controversy, but absolutely thrived on it at times.